 Article II Sec.
-4 paragraph d of Republic Act 11524, known as the Coconut Farmers and Industry Trust Fund (CFITF) Act, mandates the Philippine Crop Insurance Corporation (PCIC) to implement a crop insurance program" for farmers whose coconut farms are 5.0 ha and below.
-In response, PCIC put up the Coconut Farmers and Industry Trust Fund (CFITF) Crop Insurance Program.
-This crop-specific program aimed to protect the coconut farmers from financial losses and reverse the risk-averse nature of coconut productivity.
-It likewise served as a credit risk reduction tool.
-The coconut farmers can also use their insured crops and livestock as "surrogate" collateral to banks when they avail themselves of credit from these financial institutions.
+4 paragraph d of Republic Act 11524, known as the Coconut Farmers and Industry Trust Fund (CFITF) Act, mandates the PCIC to implement a crop insurance program for farmers whose coconut farms are 5.0 ha and below.
+In response, PCIC implemented the CFITF Crop Insurance Program.
+This crop-specific program aims to protect the coconut farmers from financial losses and reverse the risk-averse nature of coconut productivity.